Responsible Official: SVP and Dean for Campus Life

 Recognizing that the educational process of our institution necessarily includes various and diverse forms of open expression, the University affirms the rights of members of the Community to assemble and demonstrate peaceably within the limits of this Policy.
-Simultaneously, the University affirms the right of others to pursue their normal activities and to be protected from physical injury or property damage.
+Simultaneously, the University affirms the right of others to pursue their normal activities and to be protected from physical, mental, or emotional injury or property damage.

 Emory University also affirms values of diversity, inclusion, and community.
 The University Community is diverse -- in race, ethnicity, gender, sexual orientation, background, age, religion, abilities, life experiences, political ideologies, ideas of thought, and in many other ways.
 The actions of each member have an impact upon the culture of inclusion and respect for which we strive as a community.
 The University is fundamentally committed to open inquiry, open expression, and the vigorous discussion and debate upon which the advancement of its multifaceted mission depends.
 Civility and mutual respect are core values in our community, and we ask all members of the Community to weigh these carefully when exercising their fundamental right to open expression.

 Emory University Community (“Community”): the following individuals are considered members of the Community for purposes of this Policy:

 1. Students, defined as any person pursuing studies at the University including (1) a person not currently enrolled who was enrolled in the preceding fall, spring, or summer, or (2) a person who, while not currently enrolled, was previously enrolled in Emory University and may reasonably seek re-enrollment at a future date, (3) a person who has applied to and been accepted for admission to Emory University and has accepted an offer of admission or may reasonably be expected to enroll, or (4) a person enrolled in the Emory University Pre-College Program on a credit or non-credit basis.